Society for Family Health Nigeria: Operations and locations

-The Society for Family Health (SFH) operates in four West African countries: Sierra Leone, Ghana, Liberia, and Nigeria.
-In Nigeria, SFH has 20 regional offices and 19 active projects are present across all 36 states in Nigeria including the FCT- Abuja where the organisation is headquartered.
+The Society for Family Health (SFH) operates in five West African countries: Sierra Leone, Ghana, Liberia, Côte d'Ivoire and Nigeria.
+In Nigeria, SFH has 20 regional offices and 26 active projects are present across all 36 states in Nigeria including the FCT- Abuja where the organisation is headquartered.

 The Society for Family Health works in six thematic areas affecting family health in Nigeria.
 The thematic areas are: Safe Water Systems in Nigeria, Family Planning and Reproductive Health, Maternal and Child Healthcare, HIV/AIDS Prevention and Treatment, Malaria Prevention and Treatment, & Health and Social Systems Strengthening.

 SFH Nigeria's public health interventions in these thematic areas are implemented through different projects across several states across Nigeria.
 SFH creates demand for life-saving health commodities through social marketing.
 The commodities are stored at a 7,400 square meters SFH Warehouse in Ota, Ogun State. and are also packaged, and distributed all over West Africa.
 The organisation has a condom testing lab where male condoms are tested prior to packaging and distribution.